 This summary highlights information presented in greater detail elsewhere in this prospectus.
-This summary is not complete and does not contain all the information you should consider before investing in our common shares.
-You should carefully read this entire prospectus before investing in our common shares including "Risk Factors," our consolidated financial statements and the documents incorporated herein.
+This summary is not complete and does not contain all the information you should consider before investing in our common shares, Series A warrants, Series B warrants and pre-funded warrants.
+You should carefully read this entire prospectus before investing in our common shares, Series A warrants, Series B warrants and pre-funded including "Risk Factors," our consolidated financial statements and the documents incorporated herein.